MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-management-pack-templates.md

 # Create management pack templates

+This article provides an overview of creating management pack templates.
 Use the following procedure to create and modify management pack templates.

 ## Create a management pack template